feliciaiveliz/100-days-of-ruby/log.md

 **Thoughts:** I'm glad to be 'done' with it.
 I'm nervous about feedback because I feel like I could have done a better job.
 We'll see.

+### Day 17: June 30, 2019 - Sunday

+**Today's Progress**
+ * Finished Quiz at the end of lesson 2
+ * Created new folder for lesson 3

+**Time Spent**: 2 hours 30 minutes

+**Thoughts:** Frustrated that I didn't get that good of a grade on the quiz but I hope to do better on the next.
+Now I know how tricky they can be.